 More importantly, search engines use internal links to crawl and index your site more effectively.

-- Use tools like AIOSEO’s Link Assistant to identify gaps and opportunities for meaningful internal linking.
+I’d also suggest using AIOSEO’s Link Assistant to identify gaps and opportunities for meaningful internal linking.

 6. Image Optimization